-Clonidine doesn't reduce deaths or heart attack after non-cardiac surgeryMarch 31st, 2014 in Cardiology /
+Clonidine doesn't reduce deaths or heart attack after non-cardiac surgeryMarch 31, 2014 in Medicine & Health / Cardiology

 Clonidine – a drug that reduces blood pressure and heart rate – increased rates of clinically concerning hypotension and non-fatal cardiac arrest after noncardiac surgery, according to the POISE-2 trial presented at the American College of Cardiology's 63rd Annual Scientific Session.
 With more than 10,000 patients in 23 countries, this randomized clinical trial is the largest study of clonidine in surgical patients.